 Pregnancy is associated with decreased levels of calcidiol, and the American College of Obstetricians and Gynecologists currently recommends 1000 to 2000 international units (IU) per day for identified vitamin D deficiency in pregnant women.

-Renal tubular acidoses such as Fanconi syndrome alter ion absorption and excretion.
+Renal tubular acidosis such as seen at Fanconi syndrome alters ion absorption and excretion.

-It is commonly caused by benign tumors involving the skin, muscles, or bones of the extremities or in the paranasal sinuses.
+It is commonly caused by benign tumors involving the skin, muscles, bones of the extremities, or the paranasal sinuses.